 The Board reserves at least one day per year to discuss the strategic long-term plan of the Company.
-In addition, every year the Board visits one operating company for three to five days (in 2018, Nestlé in the USA).
+In addition, every year the Board visits one operating company for three to five days (in 2019, Nestlé in Switzerland).

-The average attendance at the Board meetings was 98%.
+The average attendance at the Board meetings in 2019 was 94%.
 All Board members attended all Committee meetings.
-The Company would individually disclose each member of the Board of Directors with an attendance rate of less than 75%.
-Board meetings, with the exception of certain Chairman's and in camera sessions, are attended by all members of the Executive Board.
-In addition, selected members of the Executive Board and senior management participate in certain Committee meetings.
+The Company would individually disclose each member of the Board of Directors with an attendance rate of less than 75% and will individually disclose director attendance as from 2020.
+All Board meetings, with the exception of certain Chairman's and in camera sessions, are attended by all members of the Executive Board.
+In addition, members of the Executive Board and senior management participate in Committee meetings, if appropriate, when a Committee discusses matters in relation to their respective responsibilities.
+The CEO may partially attend the meetings of the Audit Committee, the Nomination and Sustainability Committee and the Compensation Committee as an invited guest, except on matters where he may have a conflict of interest.
+Furthermore, both the external auditor and the Head of Nestlé Internal Audit participate in the Audit Committee meetings except for regular in camera sessions.
+No external subject matter experts were invited to the Board and Committee meetings in 2019.